 Cherokee State Park (Kentucky Lake, KY)

-For more see Cherokee State Park, a flier by the Kentucky State Parks; earlier articles in the Courier Journal (Louisville), 05/11/1946 & 05/31/1951; J. Lucas, "State giving lift to former Black park," Evansville Courier & Press, 07/18/2005, Metro section, p.
+For more see Cherokee State Park, a flier by the Kentucky State Parks; earlier articles in the Courier Journal (Louisville), 5/11/1946 & 5/31/1951; J. Lucas, "State giving lift to former Black park," Evansville Courier & Press, 7/18/2005, Metro section, p.
 B1; and Kentucky's Segregated Parks and 1930 Black Population [.pdf], a University of Kentucky website.
-See also Friends of Cherokee State Park on Facebook and K. Lough, "Cherokee Park renovation celebrated," Murray Ledger & Times website, 09/16/2010.
+See also Friends of Cherokee State Historic Park on Facebook and K. Lough, "Cherokee Park renovation celebrated," Murray Ledger & Times website, 9/16/2010.